Azure/azure-quickstart-templates/101-pubnub-eventhub-bridge/README.md

 10. For the *PubNub Egress Channel*, enter a channel name that the PubNub Publisher should publish back out on.

 11. For the *PubNub Announce Channel*, enter a channel name that the PubNub Deployment script will alert on when the deployment has completed.
+If you don't intend on using this, just set this value to all caps, case-sensitive *DISABLED*.
 See below for more information on using the Provisioning Listener and the Announce channel.

 12. For the *PubNub Publish Key*, enter the PubNub Publish API Key that the PubNub component should publish against.